This website may contain affiliate links and we may be compensated (at no cost to you!).

 18. Sports fans will never get bored

-Among other accolades, the Mile High City is well-known for the Mile High Stadium which hosts The Denver Broncos football team.
+Among other accolades, the Mile High City is well-known for the Mile High Stadium which is home to The Denver Broncos football team.

 You’ll also find games for Major League Baseball team thanks to the Colorado Rockies, and the National Hockey League ice hockey team, The Colorado Avalanche.